iota-community/Community-Governance/README.md

 You can only participate if you hold IOTA tokens in the Firefly wallet.

 - [ ] **The number of votes is related to the balance of tokens held by the user.
-One IOTA token = one vote per milestone that passes during the defined holding period.** To gain the maximum weight, voters must keep the tokens on an address for a defined time (number of milestones).
+1000 IOTA token = one vote per milestone that passes during the defined holding period.** To gain the maximum weight, voters must keep the tokens on an address for a defined time (number of milestones).
 Only holding it on that address for the full defined voting time builds 100% voting weight.

 - [ ]  **100% of all valid votes** is defined as the amount of IOTA tokens successfully migrated into the chrysalis network at the milestone when the vote-counting period ends.**